awsdocs/amazon-emr-management-guide/doc_source/emr-connect-master-node-ssh.md

    exit
    ```

-## Connect to the Master Node Using SSH on Windows<a name="emr-connect-win"></a>
+## Connect to the master node using SSH on Windows<a name="emr-connect-win"></a>

 Windows users can use an SSH client such as PuTTY to connect to the master node\.
 Before connecting to the Amazon EMR master node, you should download and install PuTTY and PuTTYgen\.
 You can download these tools from the [PuTTY download page](http://www.chiark.greenend.org.uk/~sgtatham/putty/)\.

 PuTTY does not natively support the key pair private key file format \(`.pem`\) generated by Amazon EC2\.
 You use PuTTYgen to convert your key file to the required PuTTY format \(`.ppk`\)\.
 You must convert your key into this format \(`.ppk`\) before attempting to connect to the master node using PuTTY\.

-For more information about converting your key, see [Converting Your Private Key Using PuTTYgen](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html) in the *Amazon EC2 User Guide for Linux Instances*\.<a name="emr-ssh-windows"></a>
+For more information about converting your key, see [Converting your private key using PuTTYgen](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html) in the *Amazon EC2 User Guide for Linux Instances*\.<a name="emr-ssh-windows"></a>

 **To connect to the master node using PuTTY**

 1. Ensure you've allowed inbound SSH traffic\.
-For instructions, see [Before You Connect: Authorize Inbound Traffic](emr-connect-ssh-prereqs.md)\.
+For instructions, see [Before you connect: Authorize inbound traffic](emr-connect-ssh-prereqs.md)\.

 1. Open `putty.exe`\.
 You can also launch PuTTY from the Windows programs list\.